-Start off on the Passaic River (off of Route 21), you will find the raised bridge which was part of the final climatic scenes of Annie.
+Starting off on the Passaic River (off of Route 21), you will find the raised bridge which was part of the final climactic scenes of Annie.
 It was here that Aileen Quinn as little orphan Annie held on for dear life running from her "fake" parents.

 When you reach downtown, look up!
 Thanks to the rich architecture of Newark's many historic districts and iconic structures, downtown has set the scene for many movies and even Eminem's "Not Afraid" video.
 Newark was front and center for Newark Dancing and Just Another Day was shot off of Avon Avenue.

 Inside 15 Washington Street, the former Rutgers School of Law building was turned into "City Law School" in Matt Damon's Rounders, a 1998 film about New York law students and gambling.
 Filming utilized several rooms inside - a courtroom, lunchroom, and the library as well as some outside shots.
 The building has been closed since 2000, but will soon come back to life as a residence for nearly 400 students and be the two-story penthouse home for the Rutgers-Newark chancellor.

 Just two blocks away, a part of the same James Street Historic District, a block of Halsey Street was transformed to look like 1950's Chicago in Cadillac Records.

 Old school Cadillacs lined the street, extras in period clothing walked the sidewalks, and storefronts were converted into record shops, recording studios, and men's stores

 Adrian Brody, Jeffrey Wright, and Columbus Short were on the scene on Halsey.

 You can see the actual storefront that was demolished by one of the historic rides and across the street, the front side (on Broad Street) of the now-empty Hahne's building, and the future home of Whole Foods was made to look like a movie theater.
 The street is now lined with unique stores and cute coffee shops and restaurants.